Which city is cheaper, Hilton Head Island or Jacksonville?

 In January, Jacksonville usually receives more rain than Hilton Head Island.
 Jacksonville gets 3.3 inches (83 mm) of rain, while Hilton Head Island receives 2.9 inches (74 mm) of rain each month for the winter.

 The spring brings many poeple to Jacksonville as well as Hilton Head Island.
+The spring months attract visitors to Jacksonville because of the beaches and the activities around the city.
 Additionally, the beaches and the natural beauty are the main draw to Hilton Head Island this time of year.

 Jacksonville is around the same temperature as Hilton Head Island in the spring.
-The temperature in Jacksonville is usually 68°F (20°C) in April, and Hilton Head Island stays around 67°F (19°C).
+The daily temperature in Jacksonville averages around 68°F (20°C) in April, and Hilton Head Island fluctuates around 67°F (19°C).

 The sun comes out a lot this time of the year in Hilton Head Island.
 People are often attracted to the plentiful sunshine in Jacksonville this time of the year.
 In the spring, Jacksonville often gets around the same amount of sunshine as Hilton Head Island.
 Jacksonville gets 285 hours of sunny skies this time of year, while Hilton Head Island receives 275 hours of full sun.